shoptimax/oxidjson/README.md

 OXID|Json is a JSON CRUD (Create, Read, Update, Delete) interface for the [OXID eShop](http://www.oxid-esales.com) that comes with a fancy [AngularJS](http://angularjs.org) frontend for playing around with the JSON data.
 It uses the [Tonic PHP framework](http://www.peej.co.uk/tonic/).

+You can find a demo [here](http://module2.shoptimax.de/oxjson/app/).
+Login with username "mrjson", password "oxid".

 ## Installation ##

 PHP >= 5.3 required.
 You need an installed OXID eShop and an admin account (or a user assigned to a special group) for login.